ConfederacyOfGaia/Gaia/players-guide.md

 ***Ability Score Increase.*** One ASI must go into Dexterity, one ASI must go into Intelligence, and the other can go wherever the player wants.

-***Backgrounds.*** Common backgrounds include Artisan, Craftsperson (Blacksmith, Leatherworker), Criminal, Herder, Mercenary, Merchant, Outlander, Politician, Rancher, Soldier.
+***Backgrounds.*** Common backgrounds include Artisan, Chef, Craftsperson (Blacksmith, Leatherworker), Criminal, Herder, Mercenary, Merchant, Outlander, Politician, Rancher, Soldier.

 ***Bonus Proficiencies.*** You have proficiency in the Animal Handling skill.